 The Notice of Intent to Adopt Rules Without a Public Hearing and the full text of the proposed rules must be published at least 30 days before the end of the comment period unless the Chief ALJ has authorized omitting the full text.
-(See ST-REG in the appendix for information on how to publish in the State Register and "Production Schedule" on the Minnesota State Register website for publication dates and deadlines.)
+(See information on how to publish in the State Register and "Production Schedule" for publication dates and deadlines on the Minnesota State Register website (https://mn.gov/admin/bookstore/register.jsp).)